 JF Ptak Science Books Post 2071

 I came upon this remarkable article, written by Kate Gingell, on the reason for admitting children to insane asylums between in the middle/late 19th century.
 The article, "The forgotten children: children admitted to a county asylum between 1854 and 1900", appeared in The Psychiastrist1 in 2001, and stipulates the causes for admittance, as well as the causes for the mental disorder2.
-It is all quite upsetting, in a quiet and determined way, even when presented in tables, and even without Gingell's commentary and conclusions, are really the stuff of nightmares3.
+It is all quite upsetting, in a quiet and determined way, even when presented in tables--even without Gingell's commentary and conclusions.
+It is really the stuff of nightmares3.

 A total of 195 case notes were identified from a total of 6573 admissions to the Powick Asylum in the years 1854-1900.
 (Powick, Worcestershire, was founded in 1847 as the Worcester County Pauper and Lunatic Asylum, and had a long life, closing only in 1989.)

 "During the 19th century the attention paid to the mental health of children was influenced by the physical health of the population, the cultural climate of the day and beliefs about children and child rearing.
 The fact that children were admitted to an asylum for years and frequently died there without apparent contact with their family must be set in the context of a high infant mortality (156 per 1000 live births in 1897) and difficulties in travel and communication among pauper families..."

 Explanation given for the cause of some admissions (Table 2)